mahmoud-elmakki/xfads/README.md

    ```
    git clone https://github.com/catniplab/xfads
    ```
-3. Create Conda environment, and install it's required packages, from `enviroment.yaml` Make sure you are in the project directory i.e. same directory as `enviroment.yaml`, and run:
+3. Create Conda environment, and install it's required packages, from `environment.yaml` Make sure you are in the project directory i.e., the same directory as `environment.yaml`, and run:
    ```
    conda env create -f environment.yaml
    ```